xniola/AWS-SDK/README.md

 python3 <script_name.py> --profile <aws_profile_name>
 ```

-Some scripts require additional arguments like the id of the specific resource to be fetched.
+However, some scripts require additional arguments like the id of the specific resource to be fetched and more.

 ## Help
 Using the option -h or --help, you can see all the required arguments for each script: